Doctrine · The Carved Form

 • Rejects: image-management apologies, scapegoating, "moving on" without repair.

-• Example: you apologize, change the process, and make restitution where possible.
+• Example: you apologise, change the process, and make restitution where possible.

 Short form: Service is proof.

 Good intentions do not count as outcomes.
-Service is measured by what it relieves.
+Service is measured by what it actually relieves.

 • Commitments: practical help, local impact, humility in aid, sustainable effort.